Mom and Dad Date Nights Aren’t Just Fun—They’re Necessary

 First and foremost, leaning on your village to help your family is a great way to get out for a date night.
-Your village is filled with people who care about you and your child: relatives, friends, neighbors—let love in and utilize their help!
+Your village is filled with people who care about you and your children: relatives, friends, neighbors—let love in and utilize their help!
 Whenever you want to spend quality time with your partner, call up a friend or family member to take care of the kiddos.
 Even just reaching out shows how much you appreciate your village, and it’s so important to ask for help when you need it!

 Hiring a babysitter is another perfect way to get some last-minute alone time with your special someone.
 There are all types of childcare styles you can choose from that will suit your family while you’re away.
 Of course, it can be completely nerve-wracking to leave your child with a babysitter for the first time, but you can do it, mama!
-Letting a babysitter into your family is a way of giving your child more love and a form of self-care for you.
-Plus, you’re setting a great example for little one to take care of one’s self.
+Letting a babysitter into your family is a way of giving your child more love and can be a form of self-care for you.
+Plus, you’re setting a great example for your little one to practice self-care!

 If date nights are hard to schedule (or stay awake for!), go on dates at times that work for you!
 In fact, it may even be easier for you to find childcare during the day than at night.
 Daytime dates may be more convenient for you and your partner, and hey, those matinee and lunch menu prices don’t hurt, either!